 Check out the examples page.

-If your version of LeechBlock is 0.5.1 or newer, you can recover your password from Firefox's own password manager:
+You can recover your password from Firefox's own password manager:

 Yes, by appending a path to the domain name of the site.